TeamHarTex/HarTex/book/usage_docs/src/getting-started/index.md

 This series of documentation will go through the things you need to get started with HarTex.
 This page will act as a central check-in point to direct you to various parts of this documentation depending on your existing skill set among other things.

+## I don't have the bot yet!

+No problem!
+You may check out the [What is HarTex?](/docs/docs/usage/general-info/what-is-hartex) chapter for some basic information about what the bot can do.